tyrelh/personal-site-nextjs/posts/what-is-devops.md

 * Automate testing so developers and teams are confident in the code being produced.
 Developers shouldn't have to "remember" to run tests.
 * Automate infrastructure provisioning and blue/green deployments.
 Code that's reviewed and ready to go should be able to reach customers with a single click (with proper authentication).
 Make deploying new code trivial.
 * Automate data collection and illumination for the dev team primarily but also for the business side depending on the size of your company.
-* And I think in general, a DevOps role should facilitate software development by increasing confidence in work being done by both engineers and product managers.
+* And I think in general, a DevOps role should facilitate software development by increasing confidence in work being done by both developers and product managers.

 ## Initial Assumptions